 Not in my class, I thought.
 I was determined to eliminate the “fluff.”
 My grades would be fair and accurate.
 If my students didn’t know their parts of speech…It would be a rough year.
 But by June, I told myself, they’ll be thanking me.

 The thing was, they didn’t thank me.
 The parents who thought their children were on grade level weren’t excited to learn otherwise.
 And rather than being inspired to work harder, many of my struggling students got frustrated.
 Some just gave up.

 Looking back, I think I acted a bit like a cartoon villain.
 I saw a complex and difficult to navigate system.
 “Look at this messy, disorganized forest.
 You can’t tell what’s what in here.
 If we just clear out all this nonsense, I could put up some nice, orderly condominiums.”

 In my enthusiasm for order and consistency, I had failed to appreciate the humanity and institutional memory woven into the existing system.

 These days, when I read about standards-based grading, it sounds an awful lot like that condominium complex I wanted to build.

 The Problems with Traditional Grades

-Just to be clear.
-I now appreciate the “humanity and institutional memory” built into traditional grading systems.
-But I’m not saying traditional grades are perfect.
-There are plenty of problems with traditional grades.
-And they need to be addressed.
+To be clear, I’ve come to appreciate the humanity and institutional memory built into traditional grading systems.
+But I’m not saying they’re perfect.
+There are plenty of problems with traditional grades that do need to be addressed.

 The Gatekeeper Model

 In the gatekeeper model, education is about access.
 Students who succeed in school move on to the next grade level.
 The “best” go on to honors classes and better schools.
 Ultimately, their diplomas earn them high-paying jobs.

 This model sends the message that competition is more important than learning.
 Many of us get frustrated when our students are too fixated on grades.

 The gatekeeper model creates an adversarial relationship with our students.
 They all want A’s.
 When we don’t “give them an A,” some see us as the villain.

-Students need to see us as coaches who help them reach their goals.
+Students need to see teachers as coaches who help them reach their goals.
 Strong student-teacher relationships are one the strongest predictors of academic achievement.
 But when we are responsible for rating and sorting, the conflict of interest.
 And it interferes with our ability to develop positive teacher-student relationships.